 Now we are ready to prove the main results of this section. \begin{theorem} \begin{enumerate} \item[(i)] Let $k=2\kappa+1$, $\kappa=0,1,2,\dots$, and $u\in C_p^{k+2}$.
 Then there exists a constant $C_k>0$ independent of $h$ and $u$ such that

 \item[(ii)] If $k=1$ and $u\in C_p^5$, then there exists a constant $C_1>0$, independent of $h$ and $u$, such that

-\end{enumerate} \end{theorem} \begin{proof} First we prove (i).
+\end{enumerate} \end{theorem} \begin{proof} First, we prove (i).
 It’s worth noting that when $\kappa=0$, the proof becomes considerably simpler because $\mathcal{S}_h^2$ is reduced to just $\{0\}$, and the computations related to elements of $S_h^2$ are no longer required.
 However, to avoid repetition, we present a single proof that includes $k=1$.
-Let $u\in C_p^{k+2}$ and define the error $e=Pu-u$.
-Then, using the decomposition of $P$, we have
+We define the error $e=Pu-u$.
+Using the decomposition of $P$, we have

 and

 From the definition of the $L^2$-projection, we have

 To establish (\ref{eq:onepone}), it suffices to show the existence of a positive constant $C$, independent of $h$ and $u$, such that